jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

 The status help us to see how our repository is in the cloning process.
-We manage a total of 5 status.
+We manage a total of six status.

 - **Cloning:**
   The repository is being cloned.